the-code-genin/cradle/README.md

-# CRADLE V2
+# CRADLE

-Cradle is a PHP MVC microframework built on top of [the Slim microframework](http://www.slimframework.com/).
+Cradle is a PHP MVC microframework built on top of [the Slim microframework](http://www.slimframework.com/) and open source components.

 Cradle features a well structured directory and uses composer for dependency management.
 It requires at least PHP 7.2 to work properly.
 It follows an MVC architecture.